Canvey Island: Second World War

-During the Second World War the island was a part of the GHQ Line, a line of concrete pillboxes constructed as a part of the defence against the expected German invasion.
-Some of the old pillboxes are still in place.
-Also, concrete barges were used extensively just off the south coast of the island, partly as a sea-barrier and also as a mounting point for anti-aircraft guns; one of which was beached on the east end of the island and remained for many years as a point of interest for visitors and a play area for many generations of the island's children.
-It has since been demolished by the Island Yacht Club as it was considered dangerous.
+During the Second World War the island was a part of the GHQ Line, a line of 11 concrete pillboxes constructed as a part of the defence against the expected German invasion.
+Only one of the old pillboxes still can be seen, just off Haven Road, with the others believed to have been buried in the sea wall development of the 1970s.
+Also, concrete barges were used extensively just off the south coast of the island, partly as a sea-barrier and also as a mounting point for anti-aircraft guns.
+A concrete barge which had been beached on the east end of the island, remaining for many years as a point of interest for visitors and a play area for many generations of the island's children, was however not part of these defences and had been brought there by the Island Yacht Club, who have since demolished it as it was considered dangerous.

 Along with the Coalhouse Fort at nearby East Tilbury, Thorney Bay on the southern coast of the island was the site of a degaussing station built to monitor the effectiveness of the equipment on board the allied ships passing along the Thames.
 The structure is the last intact degaussing station on the north side of the river, and was still operating in 1974.
 Known as the Canvey loop, the building was occupied by the Women's Royal Naval Service and used for monitoring merchant ships.
 The building has since been re-opened as a museum dubbed the "Bay Museum" and has First World War exhibits on the ground floor and Second World War exhibits on the first floor.

+An anti-aircraft battery was located at Little Gypps, called "TN7 Furtherwick" with had six gun emplacements.
+The site, known as the Gunny by locals, was designated a scheduled monument in January 2001.

 The Commonwealth War Graves Commission records four civilian residents of Canvey Island Urban District died as a result of enemy action during the war.

 Floods of 1953

 On 1 February 1953, the infamous North Sea Flood hit the island during the night and caused the deaths of 58 people.
 Many of the victims were in the holiday bungalows of the eastern Newlands estate and perished as the water reached ceiling level.

 The small village area of the island is approximately two feet (60 cm) above sea level and consequently escaped the effects of the flood.
 This included the Red Cow pub, which was later renamed the King Canute in reference to the legend of the 11th-century Danish king of England commanding the tide to halt with the sea lapping at his feet.
 The King Canute pub was closed in May 2014.
 In 2016 a scheme to convert the building into retail space and apartments was proposed.

-After the flooding of 1953, a new seawall was built, which was then replaced with a significantly larger construction in the 1980s.
+After the flooding of 1953, a new seawall was built, which was then replaced with a significantly larger construction in the 1970s and 1980s, which was formerly opened by Princess Margaret in April 1984.